-Sildenafil is the most widely used of the three FDA-approved erectile dysfunction medications.
+Sildenafil is the most widely used of the three erectile dysfunction medications.
 It works by inhibiting PDE5, an enzyme that’s responsible for regulating blood flow to and from the soft, erectile tissue of your penis.

 You can find sildenafil sold under the brand name Viagra, though it’s now available as a generic medication.
 Viagra and generic sildenafil work in exactly the same way.

 After you take sildenafil, it takes about one hour to fully start working and wears off after three to five hours.
 During this period, you’ll usually find it easier to get an erection faster and stay hard during foreplay and sex.